Graduate School of Arts and Sciences

 Brandeis Summer School

 Students who are pursuing a Master's degree or Postbaccalaureate program may choose to enroll in graduate level courses in the Brandeis Summer School.
-Some GSAS departments may choose to designate selected courses offered through the Summer School for credit toward a GSAS master's degree or postbaccalaureate certificate.
-Students may review course listings in the Summer School Bulletin on the Summer School Web site www.brandeis.edu/summer.
+Some GSAS departments may choose to designate selected courses offered through the Summer School for credit towards a GSAS Master’s degree or Post-Baccalaureate certificate.
+Students may review course listings in the Summer School Bulletin on the Summer School website http://www.brandeis.edu/summer.
 Students should register for Summer School courses by contacting Richard Cunnane (firstname.lastname@example.org) in the Office of the Registrar and NOT enroll in courses via the Summer School website.

 Please note that GSAS students who register for summer courses in the Brandeis Summer School, the Heller School or the International Business School will be expected to pay the appropriate tuition to that school.
 GSAS tuition scholarships and grants do not apply.

 A postbaccalaureate student is a student who holds a bachelor's degree and is working in an approved course of study in one of the following areas: pre-medical studies, mathematics, and studio art.
 Normal tuition charges apply; see the "Fees and Expenses" section for program-specific fees.

 Postbaccalaureate programs may not be pursued concurrently with other formal degree work.
 Students who subsequently become candidates for graduate degrees are subject to the Graduate School's policy regarding transfer credit toward graduate degrees.

 Properly qualified applicants who wish to audit or to take courses without working for a degree may be admitted.
 Special students are normally not eligible for university loans, scholarships, fellowships or teaching or research assistantships.

 Special students who later wish to change their status to that of part-time or full-time students working for a degree must apply for admission as resident students.
 They must also file a special petition if they wish credit to be accepted for any courses taken at Brandeis as special students.
 Credit for such course work may be granted in exceptional cases.
 Normally, no more than two courses taken for credit may be transferable if the student is admitted to either the master's or doctoral program.